Mental Health Disorders: Overview

 Post Traumatic Stress Disorder

 Post-traumatic stress disorder (PTSD), similar to OCD, was previously categorized under anxiety disorders, but is now considered a Trauma and Stressor-Related Disorder.
 This category also includes reactive attachment disorder, disinhibited social engagement disorder, acute stress disorder, and adjustment disorder.
 Posttraumatic stress disorder (PTSD) is a mental health disorder that involves severe anxiety, fear, flashbacks and negative thoughts after experiencing or witnessing a traumatic event.
 Individuals who have been witnessed war, natural disasters, death, or physical or sexual assault are at risk of developing PTSD.

 Signs and Symptoms of PTSD

 - Persistent re-experiencing of the traumatic event via dreams, perceptions, images, hallucinations or flashbacks.

-Psychotic disorders are a group of mental health disorders that are characterized by distorted thinking and awareness making it difficult for individuals to make good judgment calls, communicate with others effectively, differentiate reality from fantasy and behave appropriately.
+Psychotic disorders are a group of mental health disorders that are characterized by distorted thinking and awareness making it difficult for individuals to use good judgment, communicate with others effectively, differentiate reality from fantasy, and behave appropriately.

 - Schizophrenia: Auditory hallucinations (hearing voices) and delusions (false beliefs) are the hallmark of this disorder.
 Other symptoms of this disorder include disorganized speech, loss of interest, blunted emotions, memory problems, poor organizational skills and deficits in interpersonal relationships.
 Symptoms must last for the duration of at least six months.